jeertmans/manim-slides/docs/source/reference/examples.md

 ## Subsection Example

-Example demonstrating the use of subsections within a single slide.
+Example demonstrating the use of subsections to create vertical slides in HTML presentations.

-**Key concept**: `next_subsection()` keeps building on existing content (accumulates), while `next_slide()` starts fresh (clears the screen).
-This example shows a diagram being built step by step, with each subsection adding more elements while keeping everything from previous subsections visible.
+**Key concept**: Subsections create **vertical navigation** in RevealJS presentations.
+Use `next_slide()` to move horizontally between main topics, and `next_subsection()` to create vertical steps within a single topic.
+This provides hierarchical structure to your presentations.

 ```{eval-rst}
 .. manim-slides:: ../../../example.py:SubsectionExample